 1⁄2 tsp cinnamon

 1 tsp slippery elm bark powder + 2 tbsp filtered water

 1 tbsp chopped almonds

 to taste unsweetened almond milk (for serving)

-1. cover and reduce heat to a simmer for 10 minutes until the apples are soft and mushy.
+1. Bring apples and water to a boil in a medium saucepan, then cover and reduce heat to a simmer for 10 minutes until the apples are soft and mushy.
 If you plan to use slippery elm bark powder as a topping, add an extra 2 tablespoons (30 mL) of water before cooking apples.